Annual ETC Certification

 State officials may contact HC Certs with questions.
 Carriers that self certify may contact USAC Customer Support at (844) 357-0408 or via email with questions.

-The State Access Tool allows state commissions to view and download the Form 481 filing and attachments submitted by carriers annually.
+To inform the 54.314 certification process, state officials may access the most recent FCC Form 481 filings and attachments for carriers under their jurisdiction through the 54.314 system in E-File.
 FCC Form 481 collects financial and operations information used to validate carrier support.
 This includes information about a carrier’s holding company, operating companies, affiliates and branding designations (doing-business-as or DBA); ability to function in emergency situations; terrestrial backhaul; Tribal lands engagement; and comparability of voice and broadband service rates in rural and urban areas.
 Form 481 also includes a supply chain certification, which requires carriers to certify that no universal service support is being used to purchase, rent, lease, obtain or maintain any equipment or services produced or provided by any company designated by the FCC as posing a national security threat to the integrity of communications networks or the communications supply chain.
-(While carriers must typically file and certify Form 481 with USAC by July 1, the commission extended the deadline to July 29 in 2022 while it awaited Paperwork Reduction Act (PRA) approval for the annual data collection from the Office of Management and Budget (OMB).)

 Late Filings